eZanmoto/dock/README.md

 containers behind.
 As such, the default behaviour of `dock rebuild` is to always remove intermediate containers regardless of the build result.

-### `dock run`
+### `dock run-in`

-`dock run` runs a shell command in a Docker "environment".
+`dock run-in` runs a shell command in a Docker "environment".
 For example, consider the following definition of a project whose build environment is defined in a separate `build.Dockerfile`, and which also has the following `dock.yaml`:

 ``` yaml
 schema_version: '0.1'